Help young women choose life!

 Unplanned pregnancy, no matter how it happens, can fill your life with so much more than you ever imagine.
 Whether you choose to parent or place for adoption – when you choose life – you change so many lives for the better.

-Our daughters are now both in college.
-They have touched so many lives already in their 18 and 20 years of life.
+Our youngest daughter is now married and finishing up her last semester of college.
+She will have her bachelor's in social work and desires to work with children that have mental health and behavioral issues.
+She is looking to possibly pursue her Master's degree to become a Licensed Mental Health Counselor.
+Our oldest daughter is also finishing up her last semester of her undergraduate degree.
+She has been accepted into her Physical Therapy program of choice and will begin pursuing her Doctor of Physical Therapy degree in June.
+Our daughters have touched so many lives already in their 20 and 22 years of life.
 They will go on to help others, love others, do amazing things, have families of their own and teach their children about the incredible love that Jesus has for them.
 God has a plan and purpose for them.
 This world needs our girls.

 The world needs you.
 The world needs me.
 The world needs every little boy and girl in their mother’s womb to be born.
 The world needs MORE.
 More love.
 More life.
 More value placed on human life because God created each and every one of us for a reason, on purpose and with purpose.

-Will you help young women experiencing unplanned pregnancy to choose life by supporting Lutheran Family Service financially?
+Will you help young women experiencing unplanned pregnancy to choose life?
 With your help, we make sure that vulnerable young women and their unborn babies are surrounded by Christian compassion, support services, counseling, and the love of Jesus to help them choose life through parenting or placing for adoption.
 Only through your support are we able to travel to them and offer our services at no cost to these young women.
 This program is 100 percent funded by people like you, that care.
 Please help this extremely important program continue so that this world can be filled with MORE – more little boys and girls that have the chance to be born and live their life of purpose.

 May God bless your life with MORE.